AllanAscencio/ebay-pipeline/README.md

      "Size": ["Large", "Small"]
    }
    ```
-   will cause an error and break the pipeline.
+  will cause an error and disrupt the pipeline.

-   Note: The description at this level can be omitted, as it will be filled later when creating the inventory item group, similar to the `imageUrls` key.
+  Note: The description at this level can be omitted, as it will be provided later when creating the inventory item group, similar to the `imageUrls` key.

    `condition` and `conditionDescription` are optional but recommended.